ouspg/SoftwareHardwareSec/3.Shellcoding/gdb_tutorial.md

 Breakpoint 3 at 0x555555554770
 Starting program: /root/Overflow $(python -c 'print("A" * 20)')
 ```

-Execute, and after first breakpoint:
+Execute it, and stop after the first breakpoint:

-Let's have a look for current stack of the program.
+Let's have a look at the current stack of the program.
 There is an interesting address from our main function: **0x55554793**.
-This was the address of instruction in main function right after of our stackoverflow function.
+This was the address of the instruction in main right after our stackoverflow function.

 ```shell
 Breakpoint 1, 0x0000555555554758 in stackoverflow ()
 (gdb) x/20x $rsp